Pittsburgh to Trump: You don’t speak for us on climate

 “Donald Trump is really a representative of a world gone by, a world that is looking back in the rear-view mirror and does not see what is happening today,” Hidalgo said.

 Dake Kang contributed to this report from Pittsburgh.
 Thomas Adamson contributed to this report from Paris.
-Errin Haines Whack covers urban affairs for The Associated Press.
+Errin Haines Whack reported from Philadelphia and covers urban affairs for The Associated Press.
 Follow her work on Twitter at http://www.twitter.com/emarvelous .